gitaaronc/pyautohub/README.md

     >> import pyautohub
     >> autohub = pyautohub.AutohubWS()
     >> autohub.start()
-    This will make the initial connection to the Authub server and rerieve a list of devices.
+    This will make the initial connection to the Authub server and retrieve a list of devices.

     >> for k, v in autohub.devices.items():
     >>   print(v.device_address_)